Introduction: Code-generated Patterns in Tinkercad

-This has been written by Autodesk Tinkercad as a resource to support the 'Hour of Code™'.
+This has been written by the Tinkercad team at Autodesk as a teacher-led resource to support the 'Hour of Code™'.
 The Hour of Code is a nationwide initiative by Computer Science Education Week [csedweek.org] and Code.org [code.org] to introduce millions of students to one hour of computer science and computer programming.
-The 2018 Computer Science Education Week will be December 3-9, but you can host an Hour of Code all year-round.
+The 2019 Computer Science Education Week will be December 9-15, but you can host an Hour of Code all year-round.

 Recommended grades: 3-5

 - Explain how order and variety work together to achieve pattern